Mark David Chapman was to be interviewed by parole board members

 He is in protective custody in a single-person cell, Claren-Weaver said, and is allowed out three hours per day.

-Since his transfer from Attica earlier this year, Chapman has reapplied to participate in a state program called “family reunion,” which allows inmates to spend more time with family members.
+Since his transfer from Attica this year, Chapman has reapplied to participate in a state program called “family reunion,” which allows inmates to spend more time with family members.

 InSession’s Kisa Santiago contributed to this report.